 - Internship within a business partner organization.
 Work on real-life projects with service orientation.
 Comparation of learned theory with practice.
 Feedback elaboration.

 - Assessment methods

-- A technical report on the project and a public presentation of results on a faculty seminar is required to obtain the colloquium.
+- Technical reports on the project are required to obtain the colloquium.

 - Language of instruction

 - Further comments (probably available only in Czech)

 - Study Materials

 The course is taught: every week.